Kōzō Okamoto: Biography

 Kozo Okamoto is the youngest child of a school principal.
+His older brother is Takeshi Okamoto, a member of the Red Army Faction, which hijacked an airliner in March 1970 to North Korea.
 He was a 24-year-old botany student when he was recruited to the Japanese Red Army.
 He was later detained in Lebanon.
 During his stay in Lebanon, Okamoto converted to Islam.
+He later requested to convert to Judaism while he was in an Israeli prison.

 Lod Airport massacre

-On May 30, 1972, Kōzō Okamoto along with Yasuyuki Yasuda, and Tsuyoshi Okudaira, landed at Israel's Lod Airport via Air France Flight 132 from Rome.
+On 30 May 1972, Kōzō Okamoto along with Yasuyuki Yasuda, and Tsuyoshi Okudaira, landed at Israel's Lod Airport via Air France Flight 132 from Rome.
+The name in Okamoto's forged passport was Daisuke Namba, Crown Prince Hirohito's would be assassin.
 After disembarking from the plane the three members of the JRA proceeded to the baggage claim area.
 Upon retrieving their luggage, they took out automatic weapons packed inside the suitcases and opened fire on other passengers in the baggage claim area.

 The attack was a joint operation of the Popular Front for the Liberation of Palestine – External Operations (PFLP-EO), and the Japanese Red Army.
 The idea behind the joint effort was for the JRA to carry out attacks for the PLFP, and vice versa, in order to reduce suspicion.
 The plan worked, as Okamoto and his comrades attracted little attention prior to their attack.

 Okamoto and his comrades killed 26 people and wounded 80 more.
 Seventeen of the victims were Christian pilgrims from Puerto Rico.

 Yasuyuki Yasuda was accidentally shot dead by one of the other attackers.
 Tsuyoshi Okudaira was killed by one of his own grenades, either due to premature detonation or a suicide.
 Kōzō Okamoto was wounded and captured trying to escape the terminal.